"Your Outdoor Living Specialists"

 5.6 A certificate signed by a responsible officer of the Company stating the amount due is prima facie evidence of that amount.

-5.7 Application of Payments.
-The Company may apply any payment received from the Customer towards any outstanding amount in any order it determines.
+5.7 The Company may apply any payment received from the Customer towards any outstanding amount in any order it determines.

 6. Credit, Default and Termination